treehouse/email-style-guide/README.md

 ### Start Jekyll

 ```
-$ yarn run gulp serve
+$ yarn serve
 ```

 Now point your browser at: http://localhost:4000/email-style-guide/

 ### Building Assets

-Running `yarn run serve` will automatically build assets when they change.
+Running `yarn serve` will automatically build assets when they change.
 If you need to manually update assets in `src` or `docs/src`:

 ```
-$ yarn run gulp
+$ yarn build
 ```